Are you looking to extend your company’s cash runway? An R&D Tax Credits claim could help you secure the capital you need quickly.

 But there is a slight silver lining.
 The R&D Tax Credits scheme offers more support to unprofitable companies than profitable ones.

-Using a facility called ‘surrendering’ a loss, unprofitable businesses can forfeit their ability to carry forward a loss in exchange for a cash credit, worth £145 for every £1000 surrendered.
+By surrendering their losses, unprofitable businesses can forfeit their ability to carry forward a loss in exchange for a cash credit, worth £145 for every £1000 surrendered.

-Loss-surrendering, coupled with SME R&D Tax Relief’s enhancement mechanism, allows unprofitable companies to claim the maximum R&D Tax Credit: 33.35% of development costs.
+Loss-surrendering, coupled with SME R&D Tax Relief’s R&D enhancement mechanism, allows unprofitable companies to claim the maximum R&D Tax Credit: 33.35% of development costs.

 Profitable companies can claim a maximum of 24.7%.